 - A small husky puppy will soon grow into a large adult dog, who'll need plenty of exercise and take up lots of room.

-- Training and socialisation - like any breed, husky puppies will need lots of training and proper socialisation so that you can handle them when they grow into strong adult dogs.
+- Training and socialisation.
+Like any breed, husky puppies will need lots of training and proper socialisation so that you can handle them when they grow into strong adult dogs.

-Adopt a Husky from the RSPCA
+Adopt a Husky

 Alternatively, why not take a look at the Huskies in our care?
 Before going to a new home, all our dogs are: